 Ingredients

-- 3 lb tri tip
+- 3 lb tri-tip

-- 1 tablespoon kosher salt (salt generously unless you follow a low-sodium diet)
+- 1 tablespoon kosher salt (Salt generously unless you follow a low-sodium diet)

 Instructions

 - After marinating, remove it from the fridge and place it on the countertop, so it comes to room temperature.
-Meanwhile, preheat oven to 375 degrees F.
+Meanwhile, preheat the oven to 375 degrees F.

 Notes